omarvsoft/new-architecture-mock-up/README.md

 <br>It groups containers that make up an application into logical units for easy management and discovery.
 Kubernetes builds upon 15 years of experience of running production workloads at Google, combined with best-of-breed ideas and practices from the community.<br>
 https://kubernetes.io

-In order to manage micro services at scale the subprojects containerized as docker images will be orchestate by kubernetes.
+In order to manage micro services at scale, the subprojects containerized as docker images will be orchestrated by kubernetes.

-There are several ways to deploy a microservice in kubernetes the first is by a series of commands line.<br>
+There are several ways to deploy a microservice in kubernetes the first is a series of command line.<br>
-The second is through YAML descriptors that configure each necessary resource.<br>
+The second is through the YAML descriptors that configure each necessary resource.<br>
-To deploy a microservice there are four basic resources to configure.
+To deploy a microservice there are five basic resources to configure.
 - Pods
 - Deployment
 - ReplicaSet
 - Services
+- Labels

 ### What is a Pod?<br>